 HBO's first show was a brutal, aggressive, and totally spellbinding effort called Oz.
 Set in an upstate New York prison with an experimental open-plan facility called Emerald City (Oz).
 There is a bank of memorable and colourful (if terrifying) characters but if we want cool and charismatic we stop at Ryan O Reilly.
-A cheerfully amoral sociopath, in for death by dangerous driving and various other felony counts.
+A cheerful sociopath, in for death by dangerous driving and various other felony counts.
 He is sly, devilishly good looking, and with more Irish charm than the Blarney Stone.
 You like and root for him. although he is vile.
 He manipulates others to do his bidding, admitting to another inmate that these days if he needs to kill someone he stirs up trouble to make others do it.
 He is great at it also (that said,he does then beat said prisoner to death with a free-weight).
 On the streets he led the powerful O Reilly Brothers street-gang with his brother Cyril.
 Cyril has brain damage from getting into a fight caused by Ryan and his womanising.
 Cyril joins him in jail, but his new handicap makes him a target and after he is raped by the Aryans, Ryan plots revenge.
-Cyril is the only man he loves and cares for, however he does still con him into murdering on his behalf.
-He turns from an addict into a dealer.
-Never rising to the top, preferring to hold the strings of power through machiavellian means.
+Cyril is the only man he loves and cares for, however he does still manipulate him into situations for his personal gains, using him for murder, betting scams, and protection.
+Ryan is still fiercely protective of his brother but comes undone at times when Cyril's massive physical strength proves a problem and Cyril's ultimate undoing.
+He never rises to the top, preferring to hold the strings of power through machiavellian means in middle-management.
 He is as close to a modern Iago as any show has produced.
 A leader in the riot that destroys the prison, he survives all series.
 Beating heroin addiction, breast cancer, and a rake of vendettas.
 He is respected by the powers and shows a rare asexual affection to the prison nun, Sister Peter-Marie Always in a green vest with a glint in his eye and a devilish smile.
 Watch out, he is not your friend.
 Still, villainy was rarely this sexy.

 6: Randall Graves: Clerks - Jeff Anderson